Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: The model

-The peculiar form of the dispersion of the excitations $\omega_\nu$ in Eq.\,\eqref{eq:dispersionLR} in the strong-long-range regime leads to several simplification of the problem in the thermodynamic $N \rightarrow \infty$.
-Indeed, as a growing fraction of the modes lies arbitrarily close to $\omega_\infty = 1$, for any global operator $G$ one has
+The peculiar form of the dispersion of the excitations $\omega_\nu$ in Eq.\,\eqref{eq:dispersionLR} in the strong-long-range regime leads to some further simplification at large $N$.
+Let us suppose first that all the modes $\eta_\nu$ are $O(1)$: as a growing fraction of the modes lies arbitrarily close to $\omega_\infty = 1$,